Heavyweight-Digital/project-structure-generator/README.md

 ## Features

-- Ignores specified directories and files.
+- Ignores specified directories and files using wildcard patterns.
-- Groups files with similar naming patterns.
+- Groups files with similar naming patterns for concise output.
-- Lists directories before files within each directory.
+- Lists directories before files within each directory for clarity.
 - Handles special directory naming patterns (e.g., `run_1`, `run_2`).
 - Customizable file extensions, file patterns, and languages for processing.
-- Wildcard patterns for directories and files.
-- Option to output only folder names for a simplified view.
+- Option to output only folder names for a simplified directory view.
-- Control over the depth level of the output to limit how deep the directory structure is represented.
+- Control over the depth level of the output to limit directory structure representation.
 - Uses the defined project directory name as the base in the output structure.
-- Extracts functions and classes from Python, PHP, and JavaScript files, with detailed output.
+- Extracts functions and classes from Python (`.py`), PHP (`.php`), and JavaScript (`.js`) files.
+- Captures function names, class names, methods, associated comments, and line numbers.
+- Extracts file descriptions for PHP and JavaScript files using predefined regex patterns.
-- Generates multiple output files: project structure, function/class details, and a combined structure with functions.
+- Generates multiple output files:
+  - `project_structure.txt`: Directory and file hierarchy.
+  - `functions.txt`: Function, class, and file description details.
+  - `combined_structure.txt`: Combined structure with function, class, and file description data.
-- Selective output generation for structure, functions, or combined files.
+- Selective output generation using boolean flags (`EXPORT_STRUCTURE`, `EXPORT_FUNCTIONS`, `EXPORT_COMBINED`).
+- Dynamic project directory configuration based on the script's location.
+- Automatically creates the documentation directory if it does not exist.
+- Supports additional file extensions (e.g., `.php`, `.css`) for inclusion.
+- Language-specific regex patterns for accurate function and class extraction.
+- Validates specified languages and warns about unsupported ones.
+- Processes files with UTF-8 encoding and handles unreadable files gracefully.
+- Improved PHP handling to distinguish between standalone functions and class methods.

 ## Configuration

-1. Define the project directory by updating `PROJECT_DIR`.
+1. Define the project directory automatically using `PROJECT_DIR` (set to the script's directory).
 2. Specify the documentation directory with `DOCUMENTATION_DIR` (used for output files).
 3. Set output file paths:
    - `OUTPUT_FILE` for the project structure (`project_structure.txt`).